 Included in this message is a media advisory that provides additional details of the event.
 Please feel free to contact me if you need further information or would like to schedule an interview with [Name and Title of Person Being Offered for Interviews].
 I will follow up prior to the [Event] to see if you or someone from your organization will be attending.

 Sample Pitch Call Script

-We are hosting an event on [date] in [city] as part of National Recovery Month, which is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), within the U.S. Department of Health and Human Services (HHS).Our goal for this event is to increase awareness of mental and/or substance use disorders and emphasize that while the road to recovery may be difficult, the benefits of preventing and overcoming these conditions are significant and valuable to everyone in our community.
+We are hosting an event on [date] in [city] as part of National Recovery Month, an annual observance sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), within the U.S. Department of Health and Human Services (HHS).
+The goals of the event are to increase awareness and understanding of mental and substance use disorders, and promote the message that behavioral health is essential to health, prevention works, treatment is effective, and people recover.

-If you are interested in learning more about the event, please contact [spokesperson name] at [spokesperson’s contact information].
+If you are interested in learning more about the event, please contact [Spokesperson name] at [Spokesperson’s Contact Information].
 I also have additional information I can send you.
-Is your email address [email address]?
+Is your email address [Email Address]?

 Thank you for your time, and I hope to speak with you again soon.